evlist/codespaces-grafting/README.md

 Developed in GitHub Codespaces with assistance from GitHub Copilot.

-## 📄 License
+## License

-This project is licensed under the GPL-3.0 - see the LICENSE file for details.
+This project is dual-licensed:

+- GPL-3.0-or-later OR
+- MIT

+You may choose either license.
+See the [LICENSE](LICENSE) file and the full texts in the LICENSES/ directory.